Cork Intermediate A Football Championship: Knockout stage

+Promotion and relegation

+At the end of the championship, the winning team is automatically promoted to the Cork Premier Intermediate Football Championship for the following season.
+The three bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Cork Premier Junior Football Championship.

+Teams

-2023 Teams
+2025 Teams

+The 12 teams competing in the 2025 Cork Intermediate A Football Championship are:

 Sponsorship

 In keeping with its sponsorship deal for all Cork hurling and football championships, Permanent TSB provided the sponsorship since the 1990s.
 The Evening Echo became the primary sponsors of all Cork hurling and football championships in 2005 and have continued their sponsorship ever since.
+McCarthy Insurance Group became the new title sponsor in December 2023.

 Venues

 Early rounds

 Fixtures in the opening rounds of the championship are usually played at a neutral venue that is deemed halfway between the participating teams.

 Final

 The final has always been played at one of Cork GAA's two main stadiums.
 On several occasions the final has been played at Páirc Uí Chaoimh as the curtain raiser to the senior final, however, in recent times Páirc Uí Rinn has been the venue of choice for the final.

 Trophy

 The winning team is presented with the Seán Ó Súilleabháin Cup.
 A secondary school teacher by profession, John Lock O'Sullivan (1976-2002) played with the Adrigole club and the Beara divisional team, with whom he won the Cork Senior Championship in 1997.
 He also lined out for Cork as a member of the under-21 and junior teams.
 O'Sullivan died suddenly on 19 November 2002.